Are Boston Terriers Actually Terriers?

 This is why the lovable breed has been placed in the non-specific Non-Sporting Group.
 The Boston over the years has been bred to be a companion dog.

-While the ancestor of the Boston Terrier was a Bulldog as well as the now-extinct White English Terrier the Boston’s demeanor no longer resembles that of the feisty terrier.
+While the ancestor of the Boston Terrier was a Bulldog as well as the now-extinct White English TerrierOpens in a new tab. the Boston’s demeanor no longer resembles that of the feisty terrier.

 Final thoughts…